TOAST-DOCS/Gamebase/en/oper-purchase.md

 - **Store**: Information of store to search
 - **Store Item ID**: ID issued after store is registered
 - **Item**: Select an item to search
-- **User ID**: ID of paying user
+- **User ID**: User ID that made the purchase
-- **Payment Status**: Status of payment to search
+- **Purchase Status**: Status of purchase to search

 ##### (2) Search by Transaction ID
 ![gamebase_ban_01_201812](https://static.toastoven.net/prod_gamebase/Operators_Guide/gamebase_purchase_11_202006.png)

-Search is available by Transaction ID which is created upon payment.
+Search is available by Transaction ID which is created upon purchase.

 ##### (3) Search by Receipt
 ![gamebase_ban_01_201812](https://static.toastoven.net/prod_gamebase/Operators_Guide/gamebase_purchase_12_202006.png)

-You can view the results using the receipt issued during the payment.
+You can view the results using the receipt issued during the purchase.

 #### Search results
 The search results are as follows:

-- **Transaction ID**: Unique number for identifying payments within Gamebase
+- **Transaction ID**: Unique number for identifying purchases within Gamebase
-- **Store**: Information about the store where the payment has been made
+- **Store**: Information about the store where the purchase has been made
-- **User ID**: User ID that made the payment
+- **User ID**: User ID that made the purchase
 - **Product name**: The name of the actual product that user purchased in app
-- **Product ID (Store item ID)**: The actual ID of the product purchased by the user in app, and the ID of the store to which the actual payment has been made
+- **Product ID (Store item ID)**: The actual ID of the product purchased by the user in app, and the ID of the store to which the actual purchase has been made
 - **Store item type**: Type of the actual product that was purchased by the user in app
 - **Price/monetary unit**: The price and monetary unit of the item purchased by the user
-- **Consume status**: Whether the paid item has been provided
+- **Consume status**: Whether the purchased item has been provided
-- **Payment status**: The current progress of the payment
+- **Purchase status**: The current status of the purchase
-- **Store Reference Key**: Unique payment number issued by the store
+- **Store Reference Key**: Unique purchase number issued by the store
-- **Scheduled payment date**: The time of purchase attempt or completion
+- **Scheduled purchase date**: The time of purchase attempt or completion
 - **Refund date**: The time when the user's item was refunded
-- **Additional information**: Additional information delivered by SDK when the payment was requested (Developer payload)
+- **Additional information**: Additional information delivered by SDK when the purchase was requested (Developer payload)

-#### Change payment status
+#### Change purchase status
-The status of the searched payment information is as follows:
+The status of the searched purchase information is as follows:
 - **Purchase successful (Success)**
-    - Payment has successfully been made.
+    - Purchase has been made successfully.
     - Can be changed to the Refund status.
 - **Ready to make purchase (Reserved)**
-	- No longer proceeding with payment through the store, or did not proceed with purchase validation.
+	- No longer proceeding with purchase through the store, or did not proceed with purchase validation.
 	- Can be changed to Success or Refund status.
-- **Failed to validate payment (Failure)**
+- **Failed to validate purchase (Failure)**
-	- Payment has been proceeded through the store, but an error occurred during payment validation.
+	- The store proceeded with the purchase, but an error occurred during purchase validation.
 	- Can be changed to Success or Refund status.
 - **Refund successful (Refund)**
 	- The administrator manually updated the refund status in the store.
-	- Cannot be changed to any other payment status.
+	- Cannot be changed to any other purchase status.
-- **Canceling during the payment process (UserClose)**
+- **Canceling during the purchase process (UserClose)**
-	- User has withdrawn the payment
+	- User has withdrawn the purchase

 #### Changing to Success